navcoin/navcoin/doc/bech32-mod-gen-poly.md

 and generated a huge number of the output files in `results1` directory.

-After removing polynomials below the threshould as Jamis did with:
+After removing polynomials with a result below the threshold by:

 ```bash
 $ find results1 -name "*.txt" -type f -size -2k -delete
 ```

-`16976` polynomials were left in the `results1` directory.
+`16,976` polynomials were left in the `results1` directory.

 ```bash
 $ ls -1 results1 | wc -l
 16976
 ```

-Each file in the `results1` directory looked like:
+Each file in the `results1` directory looks like:

 ```bash
 ...